Alabama's Defense Shows Mixed Bag on Third Down For Inconsistent Results

 Alabama continued to feature "Cover 1" in its third down scheme on Saturday against the Gamecocks, but utilized other concepts to keep the picture continually changing on South Carolina quarterback Lanoriss Sellers.
 The Crimson Tide appeared to only run "Cover 1" twice on third down in its 15 tries while simulating pressure twice and even rushing seven on the game's final play while incorporating a heavy dose of zone coverages throughout.

-South Carolina ultimately converted seven of its 15 third down tries, but it wasn't because Alabama defensive Kane Wommack was predictable in his plan.
+South Carolina ultimately converted seven of its 15 third down tries, but it wasn't because Alabama defensive coordinator Kane Wommack was predictable in his plan.
 The Crimson Tide called at least seven different defenses across the 15 snaps, making them difficult to prepare for as the weeks continue.

 Down and Distance Matters

-Winning on first and second down is the biggest indicator of third down success as Alabama was able to force South Carolina into a few a number of advantageous positions.
+Winning on first and second down is the biggest indicator of third down success as Alabama was able to force South Carolina into a number of advantageous positions.
 The Gamecocks' average distance to gain on third down on Saturday was 8.2 yards and they only converted once when the distance was seven yards or more.

 On the flip side, the Gamecocks converted five of its nine tries on third down when the distance was five yards or fewer.
 South Carolina's offense had a few weapons to threaten Alabama on Saturday, but they had to stay on schedule given their struggles to make big plays in the passing game this season.
 The Alabama faithful frustrated with the Crimson Tide's third down performance can look to poor play on first and second down putting the defense in difficult positions on third-and-short.